sada-narayanappa/LearnDjango/docs/01_first.md

 # Using Django framework to build application

+This is a most comprehensive, simple fast django framework that will help you get started building world class applications.
+There are hundreds of applications using this framework to deploy both simple and sophisticated applications.

 This is a application framework that use python Django-framework.
 This framework is created to quickly prototype web applications and show some good practices.